 These include a suggested wiring diagram & series resistor (not required for L9).
-PLEASE PUT THE SUPPLY VOLTAGE THAT WILL BE USED IN THE "MESSAGE" PANEL WHEN ORDERING.
+PLEASE STATE THE SUPPLY VOLTAGE THAT WILL BE USED WHEN ORDERING.
 If a voltage is not specified, resistors suitable for a 12 volt supply will normally be supplied.

 Brightness is given in mcd (Manufacturer's data) and lumens (conversion of mcd/view angle), to enable comparison.
 As a guide, lower values mean the LED will be lit up, like an indicator light, and higher values will actually light up darkness like a torch does.
 The latter types should be placed where they cannot be looked at directly – i.e. pointing downwards is better.
 This particularly applies to white LEDs.